typeetfunc/runtypes-generate/README.md

-# tcomb-generate
+# Runtypes-generate
-Transform tcomb type to generator(JSVerify or testcheck)
+Transform runtypes type to generator(JSVerify or testcheck)